adilzhaniwe/TURNIGY-TGY-S518D/README.md

 # TURNIGY-TGY-S518D
-This is a python library for chinese clone of Dynamixel MX-28
+This is a python library for Chinese clone of Dynamixel MX-28 - so called "Chinamixel"

 Files: